-Generous donors and community partners have set up a few designated funds to help care for animals who are difficult to adopt out because of costly medical issues.
-Your gift to one of these great funds can make the difference for a deserving cat or dog.
+Generous donors and community partners have set up a few designated funds to help care for animals who are more difficult to adopt out due to costly medical issues, as well as to support the life-saving work of a few special programs.

 Lexus Fund for Dogs